 With its winning mix of mystery and humour, strong bursts of suspenseful action, and a likeable if ham-fisted hero at the reins, Saratoga Payback is a constantly engaging, sure-footed experience.
 Let’s hope Charlie Bradshaw will be back on the crime scene sooner rather than later.

-My review of Saratoga Payback by Stephen Dobyns is published today in the Lancashire Evening Post, and syndicated to 25 newspapers across the UK.
+My review of Saratoga Payback by Stephen Dobyns was published in the Lancashire Post on March 28, 2017, and syndicated to 25 newspapers across the UK.
+Archived online access to these reviews as they originally appeared, featuring my byline, can be found at these weblinks: